 Peter Ackers is Professor of Employment Relations at Leicester Business School, De Montfort University.
 His article, 'Gramsci at the miners’ strike: remembering the 1984–1985 Eurocommunist alternative industrial relations strategy', was published in Labor History, 11 March 2014.
 Peter has been engaged on three projects.
 With Stewart Johnstone he edited Finding a Voice: New Perspectives on Employment Relations (Oxford University Press 2015).
 With Alastair Reid he is working on an ‘Other Worlds of Labour’ edited collection for Palgrave, which challenges state socialist readings of twentieth-century British labour by exploring traditions of organising within civil society, such as trade unions, co-operatives, religious non-conformity, and women’s community action.
 Peter is also working on a biographical study of Professor Hugh Clegg, a leading academic and public policy figure during the ‘crisis’ of post-war British industrial relations. email@example.com

-Michael Gold is Professor of Comparative Employment Relations at Royal Holloway University of London, specialising principally in EU employment policy and employee participation.
+Michael Gold is Emeritus Professor of Comparative Employment Relations at Royal Holloway, University of London, and specialises principally in EU employment policy and employee participation.
 He currently co-chairs the history of industrial relations study group on behalf of the British Universities’ Industrial Relations Association (BUIRA).
-Michael has always been active in his union (currently UCU) and for eight years was a Labour Councillor in the London Borough of Richmond upon Thames, five of which as leader of the Labour group.
-He also stood as a Labour Party parliamentary candidate in 1987 and 1992.
-M.Gold@rhul.ac.uk
+His latest book, co-authored with Chris Smith, is Where’s the ‘Human’ in Human Resources Management.
+Managing Work in the 21st Century, published by Bristol University Press (2023).
+Michael has always been active in his union (UCU) and was a Labour councillor in the London Borough of Richmond upon Thames for eight years, five as Leader.
+He was a Labour Parliamentary candidate in the 1987 and 1993 general elections.

 Denis Gregory teaches Labour Relations and Economics at Ruskin College, Oxford.
 He is the Director of the Trade Union Research Unit (TURU) and was the Academic Co-ordinator for the BA in Law and International Labour and Trade Union Studies at Ruskin until 2010.
 He has published widely in the areas of industrial relations, work organisation and industrial economics.
 He has acted as a collective bargaining consultant to unions for many years in a range of industries and services.
 Denis works extensively as a trainer and consultant to assist both unions and management in developing social dialogue and employee engagement agreements and practice. firstname.lastname@example.org